 Historic Ellicott City's effort to break its parking gridlock appears to be working -- maybe a little too well.

-Less than two weeks after Howard County began phasing in the much-talked-about effort, nearly 50 merchants have signed a petition asking the county Planning and Zoning Department to lengthen the time restriction for much of Main Street from one hour to two hours.
+Less than two weeks after Howard County began phasing in the much-talked-about effort, nearly 50 merchants have signed petition asking the county Planning and Zoning Department to lengthen the time restriction for much of Main Street from one hour to two hours.

-The request is part of the merchants' goal to ward off what they call a "ghost town feel" that many say has afflicted the quaint former mill town's commercial district since a private parking firm began ticketing errant parkers July 26.
+The request is part of the merchants' goal to ward off what they call a "ghost town feel" that many say has afflicted the quaint former mill town's commercial district since a private parking firm began ticketing errant parkers on July 26.

 "Some people come in and ask 'Are the shops open today?' " complained Don Randle, who owns a gift shop on Main Street.

 His wife, Jan, added: "A deserted street doesn't create a bustling feeling.
 It means not many people are shopping."

 To ease the pain for customers who have been ticketed, merchants even are reimbursing them the $14 fine, and some are planning to pass out quarters that customers can use to feed the meters, which are being phased in starting today.